BryanShin27/replay_fix/README.md

 - 5. A file named `SC2Switcher_x64.exe - Shortcut` should appear in the unzipped folder.
 Run it.
     - StarCraft II should load as normal, but the login screen will look a bit different, similar to `replay_fix_1.jpg`.
     - After a few seconds, the game will hang on a "Connecting to Blizzard services" dialog, as in `replay_fix_2.jpg`.
-    - You can select "Play Offline" at this point, and you will be able to view v5.0.13 replays (but not any other versions).
+    - You can select "Play Offline" at this point, and you will be able to view old replays for the version you selected (but not any other broken versions).
     - Note that you can still live-stream or use other Internet services, but StarCraft II will not have any online functionality.
+        - This means YOU CANNOT AUTOMATICALLY RETRIEVE MISSING MAP/MOD DATA.
+        - If you need access to map/mod data, please download them by playing with said maps/mods in Online Mode before viewing replays in Offline Mode.

-If you screw up, or are simply done viewing old replays and want to play the current version again, simply by launch StarCraft II the normal way or use Scan and Repair.
-That said, I am not responsible for any issues caused by incorrectly following the instructions.
+If you mess up, or are simply done viewing old replays and want to play the current version again, simply launch StarCraft II the normal way, or use Scan and Repair in the Battle.net launcher.

+I have no reason to believe this program will cause any serious adverse effects on your computer, but I am not responsible for any issues caused by users incorrectly following the instructions, manually tampering with their own game files to work around any bugs resulting from using this program, etc.

 Your usual settings (e.g. sound, graphics, gameplay, etc.) may not be preserved in Offline Mode, so please adjust these before casting replays.